healthykitchen101/healthykitchen101.com/kettles/reviews/cosori/cosori-glass-electric-kettle-gk172-co.md

 *   Usability (35%) - **7.5**/undefined

-From a user perspective, the main selling point of the Cosori Original Electric Glass Kettle to us is the fact that there’s no plastic coming into contact with the water.
-And of course, we have the kettle’s glass carafe and spout as well as its stainless steel inner lid to thank for that.
-Speaking of which, the carafe also stands out quite a bit with its large and unobstructed opening for easy cleaning and filling.
+A somewhat unique point of the Cosori Original Electric Glass Kettle is zero contact of hot water to plastic.
+This is due to stainless steel on the under part of the lid in addition to a completely glass carafe.
+The carafe itself also stands out for its large and unobstructed opening, ideal for easy cleaning and filling.

-A relatively fast and highly quiet boiling phase is just the icing on the cake in this case.
-It does consume more energy than its peers but still has a great performance score nonetheless.
+The icing on the cake is a comparatively fast and very quiet boiling phase.
+On the other hand, this kettle did consume more energy than its counterparts but overall performance was great.

 **Things We Like**